Times Spent Outdoors: Priceless!

 The return of the Gila topminnow demonstrates that the release of effluent into the Santa Cruz and other rivers can simultaneously recharge our aquifers, support important wildlife habitat, sustain our flowing river heritage and build valuable community amenities - such as the Loop."

-This year's surveys were conducted by Sonoran Institute, U. S. Fish and Wildlife Service, Arizona Game and Fish Department, Pima County, University of Arizona, USGS Arizona Cooperative Fish and Wildlife Unit, Friends of the Santa Cruz River, National Park Service Tumacácori National Historical Park, and other partners.
+This year's surveys were conducted by Sonoran Institute, U. S. Fish and Wildlife Service, Arizona Game And Fish Department, Pima County, University of Arizona, USGS Arizona Cooperative Fish and Wildlife Unit, Friends of the Santa Cruz River, National Park Service Tumacácori National Historical Park, and other partners.

 The partners have been conducting the annual survey since 2008 near Nogales and 2013 near Tucson to track the overall health of the Santa Cruz River.

-Note: This is a joint news release between the Arizona Game and Fish Department, U.S. Fish and Wildlife Service, USGS Arizona Cooperative Fish and Wildlife Research Unit, Pima County Regional Flood Control District, University of Arizona Department of Ecology and Evolutionary Biology, Sonoran Institute, Tumacacori National Historic Park and the Friends of the Santa Cruz River.
+Note: This is a joint news release between the Arizona Game And Fish Department, U.S. Fish and Wildlife Service, USGS Arizona Cooperative Fish and Wildlife Research Unit, Pima County Regional Flood Control District, University of Arizona Department of Ecology and Evolutionary Biology, Sonoran Institute, Tumacacori National Historic Park and the Friends of the Santa Cruz River.

 Reader Comments(0)